 - Most plastic surgeons will suggest applying a topical vitamin E cream to the scar.
-Vitamin E creams help to improve the appearance of the scar and most importantly keeps it moisturised.
+Vitamin E creams help to improve the appearance of the scar and keep it moisturised.

 - We suggest applying the cream once a day for the first 3 – 6 months.
 Massage the cream deeply into the scar as this will also help break down any thickening from developing.

 - Don’t forget to apply sunscreen to your scar if you will be in the sun.
-Scars can react differently in the sun and can often darken more than the surrounding skin.
+Scars can react differently to the sun and often darken more than the surrounding skin.
 An SPF of 30+ and higher is always recommended.

 - Bleeding from the scar